 - Laxatives are commonly used to relieve constipation.

-- Most are available without the need for any prescription.
+- Most are available without the need for a prescription.

 - Some foods are known to have a laxative effect.

-- Improving diet and increasing exercise can help reduce constipation, and therefore reduce the need for laxatives.
+- Improving diet and increasing activity can help reduce constipation, and therefore reduce the need for laxatives.

 Constipation can cause cramps in the abdomen and can make people feel bloated or sick.
 It can be separated into two different types:

-- Primary constipation – slow intestinal movements caused by an anatomical issue.
+- Primary constipation: This type is associated with slow intestinal movements caused by an anatomical issue.
 This is often associated with not consuming enough fiber or not drinking enough fluids.

 Different types of laxatives work in different ways.
 The choice of laxative will depend on a number of different factors.